talented/Django-Polls-App-Extended/README.md

 2. Implement a Django command for importing thousands of polls at a time from a source of your choice (e.g. CSV)

-2.1 Validate the functionality of your command by implementing unit and/or integration tests
+- 2.1 Validate the functionality of your command by implementing unit and/or integration tests

 - [x] Completed! -> Please see tests/test_commands.py for details

 3. Add an IP address field to the author model and implement a custom lookup field for IsContainedByOrEqual using PostgreSQL inet operators

-- [x] Completed! -> I've used (https://pypi.org/project/django-netfields/)
+- [x] Completed! -> I've implemented [django-netfields](https://pypi.org/project/django-netfields/ django-netfiels) and I've written a test to show how it can be used.
+Please see tests/test_lookups.py for details

 4. Implement a password protected healthcheck endpoint covering: